IHCH-7113

-IHCH-7113 is a putative psychedelic drug of the pyridopyrroloquinoxaline family which acts as an agonist at the 5-HT_{2A} serotonin receptor.
-It was derived by structural simplification of the 5-HT_{2A} receptor antagonist atypical antipsychotic drug lumateperone along with several related compounds such as IHCH-7079 and IHCH-7086, which were found to be non-hallucinogenic biased 5-HT_{2A} agonists that were active in antidepressant assays but did not produce psychedelic-like responding in mice.
-IHCH-7113 however produced a head-twitch response comparable to that of DOI or LSD, which was blocked by the 5-HT_{2A} antagonist MDL100907.
+IHCH-7113 is a serotonin 5-HT_{2A} receptor agonist and serotonergic psychedelic of the pyridopyrroloquinoxaline family.
+It was derived by structural simplification of the serotonin 5-HT_{2A} receptor antagonist and atypical antipsychotic lumateperone.
+Other related compounds include IHCH-7079 and IHCH-7086, which were found to be non-hallucinogenic biased serotonin 5-HT_{2A} receptor agonists that were active in antidepressant assays but did not produce psychedelic-like responding in mice.
+IHCH-7113 on the other hand produced a head-twitch response comparable to that of DOI or LSD, which was blocked by the serotonin 5-HT_{2A} receptor antagonist volinanserin.
+The drug is not a controlled substance in the United States or Canada.